scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/a-market-prediction-affiliate-blocker/index.md

 The first steps were to parse the HTML from Twitter and figure out a clever way to determine if an account is an affiliate of one of the gambling companies.
 Surprisingly, this took a bit of research.
 One might think that there is some obvious text indicating the affiliate company.
 The best way that I found was to parse the URL for the affiliate image (i.e., the little picture with Kalshi or whichever gambling company).
-I noticed that each had a long string of numbers that served as an ID for the parent account.
+I noticed that the URL contained the gambling affiliate's [Snowflake ID](https://docs.x.com/fundamentals/x-ids).
 After reviewing several of the most prominent affiliations, I built a simple mapping.

 ```javascript title='content.js'